Golf's Majors

 PGA Championship

-Defending champion: Xander Schauffele
+Defending champion: Scottie Sheffler

-Golf course architect – George Cobb, 1961
+Golf course architect – Donald Ross 1928

-Known for: Wanamaker Trophy, PGA Club Pros qualify to play with the best in the game,
+Known for: Wanamaker Trophy, PGA Club Pros qualify to play with the best in the game

 United States Open Championship